VERONYannick/SnapVision/README.md

-Detect snapcode on images using Tensorflow
+Detect stickers on images using Tensorflow

 # Scripts and functions